Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

-Rather than use aluminum or steel, the Cannondale Topstone Neo Carbon Electric Road Bike uses BallisTec new Topstone carbon frame, which is strong, lightweight, and flexible.
-Seat tube stretches between 41-55-inches, depending on size.
-The new Lefty Oliver suspension fork (also made of carbon) has a thru axle of 12×110 with a 55mm outfront offset and flat mount disc that handles bumps and grooves like no one’s business.
-But for a sleek bike with fat tires, open our Civi bikes review.
+Rather than use aluminum or steel, the Cannondale Topstone Neo Carbon Electric Road Bike uses BallisTec’s new Topstone carbon frame, which is strong, lightweight, and flexible.
+The seat tube stretches between 41-55-inches, depending on size.
+The new Lefty Oliver suspension fork (also made of carbon) has a thru-axle of 12×110 with a 55mm out front offset and flat mount disc that handles bumps and grooves like no one’s business.
+But for a sleek bike with fat tires, open our CIVI Bikes review.

 When you least expect it, the Cannondale Topstone Neo Carbon Electric Road Bike can top its miles per hour at 28.
 It matches the equally impressive Specialized Turbo Creo SL in terms of speed, and it’s all thanks to Bosch’s performance line CX motor.

-You don’t get a headlight, nor reflectors.
-There’s also no fenders.
-What you do get are large, 37-inch wheel size tires and the Kingpin suspension system.
+You don’t get a headlight or reflectors.
+There are also no fenders.
+What you do get are large, 37-inch tires and the Kingpin suspension system.
 The Kingpin suspension fork and Kingpin rear suspension system eat up bumps and grooves on terrain, reducing vibration and, in turn, reducing the chances of being tossed off your ride.

-Just about every inch of the new Carbon Lefty 2 Electric Bike has been fitted with high quality parts, whether it’s the tires or the seat.
+Every inch of the new Carbon Lefty 2 Electric Bike has been fitted with high-quality parts, whether it’s the tires or the seat.
 It wants to be ridden, and it gives every reason to.
 Yes, it is a bit pricey, but this e gravel bike is what peak performance looks like.
-But if affordability is an issue, you can drop down to a Trek Domane+ E Bike or the $2999 Orbea Gain eBike.
+But if affordability is an issue, you can drop down to a Trek Domane+ E-Bike or the $2999 Orbea Gain eBike.
 However, if you want to go the budget route, the Angotrade electric road bike is a solid choice.